minprog/app-studio/info/10 Syllabus.md

 - Read the remainder of this syllabus.
 - Install all required software for [Android](/android/introduction) or [iOS](/ios/introduction).
 - Come to the first session to get acquainted to the staff.
-- When in doubt, contact the course's heads at <help@mprog.nl> or speak to an assistant.
+- When in doubt, contact the course's heads at <help@mprog.nl> or speak to your mentor.

 ## Prerequisites